open-algorithmic-trading/docs/README.md

 - We don't worry about millisecond lag in terms of system performance because execution of our strategies are not going to be that time sensitive.</br>
 - We lean towards Java for its strongly statically typed nature and its robust features like collections, concurrency and its plethora of frameworks/strong communities.</br>
 - Lastly, we have a solid development experience using Java.
 Thus, we want to use a language that we are pretty comfortable, so we can dig deep and understand what's going on under the hood, when a situation arises for debugging.

+# How can I contribue to Open Trading?
+Open Trading would love to have contributors like you.
+Join us via our Slack [open-trading](https://join.slack.com/t/open-trading/shared_invite/zt-h486t1ue-1Pt9Ais587FLdvcWkZZUAg)!